contributte/webpack-skeleton/README.md

 **Frontend**

-If you want compile assets, call `npm run start`.
+If you want to compile assets, call `npm run start`.

 If you need watcher, call `npm run watch`, it will watch your codebase and rebuild assets.